RachelMuller/samplesdk/README.md

 # samplesdk
 Below are the steps to use the Via API for the use case related to reassigning work for agents.

- - Step 1: Exchange your client credentials for an oauth token.
+ - `Step 1`: Exchange your client credentials for an oauth token.

   ```
     // Configure HTTP basic authorization: basicAuth
     Configuration.Default.Username = "YOUR_USERNAME";